 Alternative languages are provided by external text language files (.lang) stored in the sub-folder "language".
 The name of the file gives the language that will appear in the selection box of the program config options, for example - a file Deutsch.lang will result in Deutsch appearing in the drop-down list.

 The Help file is only English only at the moment.
-There is provision for alternate language Help files and we hope others will be available at a future time.
+There is provision for alternate language Help files and we hope they will be available at a future time.

 The PB2 installation comes with a template.lang file, giving the English version of the text file.
 This can be copied, given a suitable new name and then edited with Notepad to produce a new translation file.